bacvu21/80C51_led_-_LCD/README.txt

 ****************************************************************
                   Author : VU HUU BAC
 ****************************************************************
--  It has 5 project mark from 1 to 6 (6 will update later)
+-  It has 5 project mark from 1 to 6
 - "lib" is the folder which contains libraries , I wrote to use for 5 project.
 -